 Introduction

-If you have any further questions about the partnership activity, please contact the Knowledge for Healthcare email for the national NHS Knowledge and Library Services team england.kfh@nhs.net.
+Below are some key questions and answers about the partnership activity.
+If you have any further questions, please contact the Knowledge for Healthcare email for the national NHS Knowledge and Library Services team england.kfh@nhs.net

 Key questions and answers